anonSubmissionGithub/InterDimenEmbed/README.md

 Similarly the result can be passed to the  decisionTree.ipynb

+Then codebertOurs.ipynb generates the ranking and we can pass it to the classifier.

 # CodeBERT is implemented from Microsoft CodexGlue benchmark https://github.com/microsoft/CodeXGLUE/tree/main/Code-Code/Defect-detection

 Our part is available in CodeBERT folder